pattonsgirl/Spring2021-CEG3120/Projects/Project4/README.md

-# Project 4 - NOT FINALIZED
+# Project 4 - NEEDS DELIVERABLES SPECIFIED

 Initial setup.
 For this project, you'll need access to a public repo.
 I'm going to guess that your class repo may not be in a state where it should be made public, so in Pilot you will find a new invite link to a public repo for this course.
-This project will be different from the rest - you are not required to complete milestones on time.
-However, given that this is a huge project, you should use the milestones to set goals for yourself.
+I will be checking your repos per the milestones.

 ## Part 1:  Milestone due 4/9
 Setup public repo via link in Pilot